bitmakerlabs/react-marvel-api/README.md

 ```

 Then we'll move on to defining the `endpoint` variable, which will be a bit
 different.
-We'll start by assigning `endpoint` equal to the 'comic' endpoint,
+We'll start by assigning `endpoint` equal to the 'character'
-like so:
+endpoint, like so:

 ```
-const endpoint = MarvelService.ENDPOINTS.comic;
+const endpoint = MarvelService.ENDPOINTS.character;
 ```

 However, since the character ID must be included in the request endpoint, we'll